 The weighted-average life (excluding the revolving period) is expected to be about 2.3 years based on the initial scheduled cash flow data.
-The weighted-average life at the end of the revolving period in all of the past transactions became shorter than the one at closing owing to the seasoning effect on the loans in the pools.
+The weighted-average life at the end of the revolving period in all of the past transactions became shorter than the one at the beginning of the revolving period because the seasoning effect on the loans in the pools exceeds the effect of additional entrustment of new loans.